Browse by Medical Category

 She is also an innovative leader at MGH promoting diversity and inclusion.
 She is an Associate Director of the MGH Center for Diversity and Inclusion.
 In addition she served as co-Chair of the MGHfC Diversity Committee where she spearheaded the development of a vision, mission and implementation of an action plan to promote workforce diversity, cultural competence and address health care disparities within MGHfC.

-Dr. Arauz Boudreau is an academic community pediatrician with the MGH Center for Adolescent and Child Health Research and Policy and practices as a primary care pediatrician at MGH Chelsea HealthCare Center.
+Dr. Arauz Boudreau is a member at the Massachusetts General Hospital Division of General Pediatrics and practices as a primary care pediatrician at MGH Chelsea HealthCare Center.
 She received her medical degree from Harvard Medical School and a Masters in Public Health from Harvard School Public Health.
-She has completed the Harvard Pediatric Health Services Research Fellowship and the Commonwealth Fund Mongan Fellowship in Minority Health Policy.
+She has completed the Harvard Pediatric Health Services Research Fellowship and the Mongan Commonwealth Fund/Harvard University Fellowship in Minority Health Policy.